eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

     console.log("Bad attestation" + err);
 });
 ```
 The result is the unix timestamp of the first completed attestation, with lower block-height, in the example is `{bitcoin: 1521990170}`.
-The previous code formats timestamp and show the following message: `Bitcoin attests data existed as of Sun Mar 25 2018 17:02:50 GMT+0200`
+The previous code formats the unix timestamp and show the following message: `Bitcoin attests data existed as of Sun Mar 25 2018 17:02:50 GMT+0200`

-OpenTimestamp proof supports multiple chains, a multi-chain proof is verified in both the chains and provide different timestamps.
+> OpenTimestamp proof supports multiple chains, a multi-chain proof is verified in both the chains and provide different timestamps.